-We support the organisation with developing and maintaining prevention and treatment strategies for pressure damage, leg ulceration and complex wounds in accordance with local and national policy.
-We also deliver an extensive education programme in the prevention and care of pressure ulcers, wound and leg ulcer management for nursing and allied health professional staff across hospital and community settings.
+We support the organisation to develop and maintain prevention and treatment strategies for pressure ulceration, leg ulceration and complex wounds in accordance with local and national policy.
+We also deliver an extensive educational programme on the prevention and management of pressure ulcers, wounds and leg ulcers for nursing and allied health professional staff across hospital and community settings.

-On appointment you will be given information about the best treatment for your wounds, including tips about what you can do to help your condition, including tips about what you can do to help your condition, and together with your healthcare professional we will develop a wound care/treatment plan.
+At appointment you will be given information about the best treatment for your wounds, including tips about what you can do to help, and together with you and your healthcare professional we will develop a wound management plan.